epfl-ada/ada-2024-project-fadadudata2024/README.md

 Finally, our findings are presented as an interactive data story on the following webpage: [Data Story](https://epfl-ada.github.io/ada-2024-project-fadadudata2024/)

-## Proposed timeline and Organization within the team
+## Timeline and Organization within the team

 The following figure presents the provisionned timeline :